ddeloya101/CISCO-VLANs/README.md

    Alternatively, you can use the shortcut command `copy running-config startup-config` or `copy run start`.

 That's it!
 You have successfully created a VLAN on a Cisco switch using the CLI.
+By leveraging VLANs, network administrators can efficiently manage and control network traffic, enhance security, improve performance, and adapt to changing network requirements.
+VLANs are a fundamental tool for network segmentation and play a crucial role in modern network architectures.
 Remember to adjust the commands according to your specific network setup and VLAN requirements.

+<div> What are some advantages a network has by leveraging VLANs? </div>
+<div> <b>Segmentation: </b> Separate devices into different networks for better performance, manageability, and security. </div>
+<div> <b> Security: </b> Isolate sensitive resources and restrict communication between devices. </div>
+<div> <b> Broadcast Control: </b> Limit broadcast traffic to each VLAN, improving network efficiency and stability. </div>
+<div> <b> Quality of Service (QoS): </b> Prioritize traffic and ensure a consistent user experience. </div>
+<div> <b> Flexibility and Scalability: </b> Easily add, move, or modify devices without rewiring the network. </div>
+<div> <b>Virtualization: </b> Create isolated virtual networks within a shared infrastructure. </div>
+<div> These VLAN benefits enhance network performance, security, efficiency, and flexibility. </div>